 system is a port-based, multilayer switch that supports virtual local area network (VLAN) technology.
 Because hosts within a VLAN can communicate at the data-link layer (Layer 2), a BIG-IP system reduces the need for routers and IP routing on the network.
 This in turn reduces equipment costs and boosts overall network performance.
 At the same time, the BIG-IP systems multilayer capabilities enable the system to process traffic at other OSI layers.
 The BIG-IP system can perform IP routing at Layer 3, as well as manage and secure TCP, UDP, and other application traffic at Layers 4 through 7.
 The following software modules provide comprehensive traffic management and security for all traffic types.
 The modules are fully integrated to provide efficient solutions to meet any network, traffic management, and security needs.

-The Local Traffic Manager includes local traffic management features
+The BIG-IP system includes local traffic management features that help

 , you ensure that traffic passing through the BIG-IP system is processed quickly and efficiently, while meeting all of your security needs.
 For more information, see the Configuration Guide for BIG-IP® Local Traffic Management